 Sources: WiFi Talents, SNS Insider

 The most common use case.
 Draw a geo-fence around your location and send offers when potential customers are nearby.
 A restaurant could target the lunch crowd at 11:30 AM with a “Beat the rush — order ahead” message.
+A clothing boutique could serve a “New arrivals just dropped — 10% off in-store today” ad to people within walking distance.

 Conferences, trade shows, and sporting events create perfect geo-fencing opportunities.
 Everyone in attendance shares a common interest.
 A B2B software company could geo-fence a relevant industry conference and serve ads to all attendees.
+A sports bar near a stadium could target fans during game day with happy hour specials.

 Geo-fence open house locations or desirable neighborhoods.
 When someone visits a property for sale, serve them ads for your listings.
 Target people touring new developments with competing offers.
+Real estate agents in Coral Springs or Boca Raton can geo-fence specific communities where homes are selling fast.

 Target areas around gyms, health food stores, or complementary medical facilities.
 An urgent care clinic could geo-fence office parks during flu season.
+A chiropractor could target gyms where members are likely to have sports injuries.
+A dermatologist could geo-fence outdoor event venues in sunny South Florida.

 Here’s a practical guide to launching your first geo-fencing campaign:

 Smaller isn’t always better.
-Consider:
+The right radius depends on your market:

 Geo-fencing messages should be: